Glazed Pumpkin Banana Bread

 Pro tip: You may need to loosely cover bread with aluminum foil halfway through baking to avoid the top from getting too brown.

-This pumpkin banana bread recipe is very straightforward, but here are some tips, so your bread is absolutely amazing!
+This recipe is very straightforward, but here are some tips, so your loaves of bread are absolutely amazing!

 - Follow the recipe.
 For best results, I highly recommend following the recipe and using the exact ingredients I’ve listed.

 - Separate bowls.
 For the best texture, be sure to mix the wet and dry ingredients in separate bowls.
 Don’t skip this step by mixing everything together in one bowl.